cisagov/get.gov/pages/domains/domains_election.md

 ---
 ## .Gov domains help the public identify official, trusted election information

 Voters get information about voting and elections from many sources.
-State and local election officials can **make it easy to identify official election information on the internet**. **Use a .gov domain.**
+State and local election officials can **make it easy to identify official election information on the internet by using a .gov domain.**

 ## .Gov domains are free and only available to verified U.S.-based government organizations